 - Increasingly complex consumer laws (opportunity)

 Toyota has the opportunity to grow with reduced concerns for infringement of its intellectual property rights because governments are working toward improving intellectual property protection.
-Toyota also has the opportunity to provide higher quality products that satisfy or exceed requirements based on environmental laws.
+This PESTLE analysis also shows Toyota’s opportunity to provide higher-quality cars that satisfy or exceed requirements based on environmental laws.
 In addition, the company can exploit the opportunity of offering safer and more satisfactory products to fulfill or exceed consumer laws.
-This dimension of Toyota’s PESTEL/PESTLE analysis model shows that the legal external factors present major opportunities for the firm.
+Thus, in the legal dimension of this PESTLE analysis, Toyota has opportunities based on external factors.

 References